 What are the treatment options?

 The following gives a brief summary of treatment options.
 There is a good chance of success with treatment.
-There are pros and cons of each treatment, and your doctor will advise further.

 Have you considered your other medication?

 As mentioned, some medicines can cause ED.
 Check the leaflet that comes with any medication that you take to see if ED is a possible side-effect.
 Do not stop any prescribed medication but see your doctor if you suspect this to be the cause.
 A switch to a different medicine may be possible, depending on what the medicine is for.

 In 1998, the first tablet to treat ED was launched.
 This made a huge impact on the treatment of ED.
 For treating ED, there are now four different tablets licensed in the UK: